George Sellon: Life

 Sellon was born in San Francisco on February 2, 1881.
 At some point he moved to Chicago, Illinois, where he finished high school and then studied at the Chicago Art Institute.
 Sellon also married Margaret Hughes (born c.
 1882) in Chicago in 1904, and the two had two children together, Walter (born in Illinois c.
 1905) and Virginia (born in Virginia c.
 1907).

 Sellon returned with his family to San Francisco following the 1906 San Francisco earthquake.
 He died on October 13, 1954.

 Career

 Sellon was the first state architect of California, a position he held in partnership with E. Charles Hemmings from 1907 to 1909.
 The two also held a private partnership, Sellon & Hemmings, from 1908 to 1909.

 Sellon resigned from his State Architect position on May 1, 1909 in response to a newly-passed state resolution that prevented those in the position from working on private commissions or their own designs.
-He then formed his own private practice in 1909, where he remained until he retired in 1954.
+He then formed his own private practice, where he remained until he retired in 1954.
 The firm continued after his retirement, at some point changing names to Lionakis Beaumont and later to just Lionakis.

 Architectural style

-Sellon was considered a master of the Prairie School and Arts and Crafts styles.
+Sellon is considered a master of the Prairie School and Arts and Crafts styles.
 He also designed in numerous other styles, including Art Deco, Chicago Vertical, Classical Revival (including Gothic, Mediterranean, Renaissance, and Spanish Renaissance), Moderne, Spanish Colonial Revival, and more.